MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_get_countriesregions.md

 ms.author: solsen
 ---

-# Get countries/regions
+# Get countriesRegions
-Retrieve the properties and relationships of a countriesRegions object for Dynamics 365 for Financials.
+Retrieve the properties and relationships of an countries regions object for Dynamics 365 for Financials.

 ## HTTP request
 ```
-GET /financials/companies/{id}/countriesRegions/{id}
+GET /financials/companies/({id})/countriesRegions/{id}
 ```

 ## Request headers